AustinKelsay/nostr-mcp-server/__tests__/README.md

 ### Integration Tests
 Integration tests use an in-memory ephemeral relay that implements the Nostr protocol, allowing:
-- Testing with real cryptographically signed events
+- Testing with real cryptographically signed events using **snstr**
 - Full event publication and retrieval workflows
 - Testing WebSocket protocol communication
 - Validating event verification works properly
+- Clean resource cleanup with no hanging processes or warnings

 ## Test Coverage